 Prof. Raghupati Bhatt has written for a number of newspapers, including the Navhind Times where he has written a number of articles on the history of India and the Mahabharata.
 Originally from Kolhapur, he now resides in Goa.
 He was the Associate Professor at G. V. M’s College, Ponda-Goa.
 Rhagupati Bhatt has he also taught English and written work on the Ramayana.

-K. Deva is the pseudonym of Victor Caine, editor, and blogger of Aristokratia Journal, which is now in it’s fourth volume.
+Victor Caine is an occasional blogger on the website.
 Victor does not support any forms of ‘ism’ such as Communism, Anarchism, or Fascism, nor does he identify as belonging to the Left or the Right.
 Instead, he prefers to think of himself as a man of logic, who does what needs to be done, independently of party ideology.

 Miguel Angel Fernandez